 Since ease of calibration and measurement are usually just as important as overall gain and frequency range, most Brüel & Kjær accelerometer preamplifiers have one or more of the following signal conditioning aids:

-- High- and Low-pass Filters: Permit selection of different lower and upper frequency limits on the preamplifier to exclude unwanted signals and the influence of the accelerometer resonance from measurements.
+- High- and Low-pass Filters : Permit selection of different lower and upper frequency limits on the preamplifier to exclude unwanted signals and the influence of the sensor resonance from measurements.

-Triaxial accelerometers (also referred to as 3-axial accelerometers) are used for vibration measurements in three mutually perpendicular directions (axes) simultaneously.
+Triaxial accelerometers ( also referred to as 3-axial accelerometers, or 3 axis accelerometer ) are used for vibration measurements in three mutually perpendicular directions (axes) simultaneously.
 As a rule of thumb triaxial accelerometers provide more measurement information than regular single axis sensors.

 Normally, triaxial accelerometers consist of three individual accelerometers mounted in a single housing 90 degrees apart.
 However, this limits the minimum size of the accelerometer and means that each axis has a different point of reference.